jasonwong-lab/smk_sv/README.md

 3. For SV annotation, VEP and SnpEff are included in the container, but **you should install [AnnotSV](https://github.com/lgmgeo/AnnotSV) by yourself** because it's not included in the image due to its large annotation resources (~ 20GB) that cannot be specified elsewhere.

    Note:
       - Creating a lock file for each combination of sample/type_sv has been implemented.
 However, AnnotSV might still encounter errors since it doesn’t support processing multiple files within the same directory.
-To address this, you can add `threads: workflow.cores` to the rule `annotate_sv_annotsv` to ensure that only one instance of this rule runs at a time.
+To address this, an additional resource parameter `constraint_annotsv=1` has been added to the rule `annotate_sv_annotsv` to ensure that only one instance of AnnotSV runs at a time.
+You can modify this parameter in `profile/default/config.yaml` where its default is `1`.
       - When you prefer using a different version of VEP, please add `container: None` into the rule `annotate_sv_snpeffnvep`.
 Don't forget to make `vep` executable in your environment.

 4. **Modify the `../config/config.yaml`** to specify needed file paths.